larsks/rhel-osp-upgrade-docs/upgrade-2.md

-# Scenario 2: One service at a time
+# Scenario 2: One service at a time (non-HA version)

 In this scenario, you upgrade one service at a time.

+## Pre-upgrade

+Perform the necessary [pre-upgrade][] steps.

+[pre-upgrade]: pre-upgrade.md

+## Service upgrades

+Upgrade each of your services, following the process described above.
+The following is a reasonable order in which to perform the upgrade:

+1. Keystone
+1. Cinder
+1. Glance
+1. Cinder
+1. Heat
+1. Ceilometer
+1. [Nova][]
+1. [Neutron][]
+1. Horizon

+[nova]: upgrade-nova.html
+[neutron]: upgrade-neutron.html

-The procedure for upgrading an OpenStack service generally looks something like:
+The procedure for upgrading an individual OpenStack service looks like
+this:

 1. [Stop the service][stop]: